 - Stay out of the fridge.
 On average, people open their refrigerator 33 times per day.
 Each time that door’s opened, warm air flows inside—and then the compressor has to get to work.
 Minimizing trips to the fridge conserves energy.

 - Use the off switch.
 When you leave a room, be sure to turn off the lights and fans.
 Ceiling fans do a terrific job of giving us some relief in a warm room, but they don’t actually cool the air.
 Leaving fans on in empty rooms is a complete waste of energy.
+(It may be a good idea to call a qualified electrician if you think your power is off, but you’re still using energy.)

 - Conserve water.
 Our electricity bill isn’t the only utility expense that increases in the summer; our water bills also tend to soar.
 Use your lawn sprinklers between 4 am and 10 am when the water’s less likely to evaporate.
 Also ,conserve water inside by using low-flow showerheads and/or taking shorter showers.
 (You could probably kill two birds with one stone and bathe in your Rain Train, but we’re guessing your HOA would frown on that.)